Principal vs Agent: A Guide to Revenue Recognition

 Why does this distinction matter so much?
 It all comes down to how you record revenue.
 If you’re the principal, you recognize the full amount paid by the customer as gross revenue.
 If you’re the agent, you only recognize your fee or commission as net revenue.
 This can have a massive impact on your top-line numbers.
 For example, Groupon famously had to restate its revenue from $1.52 billion down to $688 million after re-evaluating its role as an agent rather than a principal in many of its deals.
 Correctly identifying your role is crucial for accurate financial reporting and providing clear insights into your company's actual earnings.

-Are You a Principal or an Agent?
+Principal or Agent?
 Key Indicators to Look For

 Figuring out whether you're a principal or an agent isn't always straightforward, but it's a critical step for accurate revenue recognition.
 It all comes down to one core concept: control.
 The party that controls the good or service before it's transferred to the customer is the principal.
 If you're just arranging for another party to provide that good or service, you're likely the agent.
 This distinction is more than just accounting jargon; it directly impacts how you record revenue on your income statement.
 Principals recognize the gross amount of revenue from a sale, while agents only recognize the net amount they earn as a fee or commission.
 Getting this wrong can lead to misstated financials and compliance headaches down the road.
 To help you determine your role, ASC 606 provides a few key indicators.
 Think of these as clues that point you toward the right answer.
 No single indicator is a silver bullet, and sometimes they might even point in different directions.
 The goal is to weigh them all to understand the substance of the transaction.
 Let's walk through the most important ones to see where your business fits and how you can confidently define your role.